fgonzalez3/beluga_metagenome/workflow.md

 kraken2-build --standard --threads 24 --db KRAKEN_DB
 ```

 2. Now assign taxonomy to contigs.
-McCleary doesn't have the right version of Perl to run this, so I did these on the HCC.
+I first tried this on the HCC since they already have Kraken2 installed - much more straightforward than running it through Yale's cluster.

 ```
 #!/bin/bash